-'''

-plus: integer1 andPlus: integer2 ^{\circ} self + integer1 + integer2
+plus: integer1 andPlus: integer2

+^ self + integer1 + integer2
-'''

-Here we learn 3 new things:
+Here we learn three new things:

-- : : the way to specify parameters to most methods. - self: the receiver of the method (similar to this in Java). - ^: it allows you to return a value 1.
+- the colon : the way to specify parameters to most methods. - self : the receiver of the method (similar to this in Java). - the caret : it allows you to return a value.
 By default a method returns self.

-A method is often referred to by the notation Class>#selector to have an unique notation.
-So the method we just saw is noted Integer>#plus:andPlus:.
+A method is often referred to by the notation $Class \gg #selector$ to have an unique notation.
+So the method we just saw is noted $Integer \gg #plus:andPlus:$ .
 One more example to see the last syntax elements, a method of class Class: